vyron-arvanitis/pp-lab/MD_Files/work_distribution.md

 - Wrote the introduction to the **Belle II experiment** and the problem tackled in this lab.
 - Methodology-> The dataset, transforming feature values, Unecessary features, Model architectures
+- Results ->ROC curves and speedup results
 - Evaluated the **Transformer model**.
 - Investigated:
   - Feature **normalization**
   - **Redundant features** in the dataset
   - The effect of **reversing GCN with DeepSet Layers**
 - Implemented and included final **configuration parameters**.
-- Speedup model comparison and evaluation
+- Speedup model comparison and evaluation of all models
 - Code cleanup

 ---